Arthur Dorrance – Short Biography

 Without Dorrance’s skills and wits as a business leader, Campbell Soup would not have been the household brand it is known today.

-Dorrance brought the Campbell Soup Company to new heights in his time in the 1930s through the 1940s, innovating processes and hatching ideas no business leader in any other industry was capable at that era.
+Dorrance brought the Campbell Soup Company to new heights in his time in the 1930s through the 1940s, innovating processes and hatching ideas no business leader in any other industry was capable of in that era.
 Today, Campbell Soup Company has grown to be the world’s number one soup maker, dominating the market in almost all continents.

-Business Leader Arthur Dorrance – Condensing an Idea into a Cultural Phenomenon
+Arthur Dorrance – Condensing an Idea into a Cultural Phenomenon

 Dorrance was not the founder of Campbell Soup Company nor was he among the first leaders in the company but he played a crucial part in the long history of the Campbell Soup Company by introducing its products not only in the Americas but also to the whole world.